intel/llvm/sycl/doc/design/MappingHostAddressesToDeviceEntities.md

 ### Handling shadowed variables

-Unlike with the integration footer the problem with shadowed variables doesn't really exists with the custom host compiler approach, because it is compiler responsibility to uniquely identify shadowed variables at LLVM IR level and we are simply re-using what is already there.
+Unlike with the integration footer the problem with shadowed variables doesn't really exists with the modified DPC++ host compiler, because it is compiler responsibility to uniquely identify shadowed variables at LLVM IR level and we are simply re-using what is already there.

 For example, for the following code snippet: